Germany’s foreign policy parameters

 © picture alliance / dpa

-The German Government follows developments in the Middle East conflict with keen attention, particularly in the light of the special responsibility Germany bears, by reason of its history, for Israel’s security.
-Besides supporting state-building in the Palestinian territories, Germany is backing the efforts of the Middle East Quartet to get direct talks between the conflict parties started.
+The German Government continues to follow developments in the Middle East conflict with keen attention, particularly in the light of the special responsibility Germany bears, by reason of its history, for Israel’s security.
+Besides supporting state-building in the Palestinian territories, Germany is backing the efforts of the international Middle East Quartet to get direct talks between the conflict parties started.

 New players – managing globalization